Pulkit3108/github-basics/README.md

 git rebase --abort
 ```

 **Note:** Rebasing rewrites commit history.
-Use it on local or private branches to avoid conflicts with collaborators.
+You can use it on local or private branches to avoid conflicts with collaborators.

 ## Git Squash